The art of accessibility:

 There are lots of simple, instant ways to improve readability:

-• Check that the font size is readable, especially for people with low vision.
+- Check that the font size is readable, especially for people with low vision.
 Make it easy for people to adjust if necessary.
+Recommended minimum font size for accessibility is 16 pixels high.

 For best practice, all your features should work at up to 200% zoom.
-At 400% zoom, the page should automatically reorganise content into a single column for easy reading.
+At high zoom levels, content should reflow without loss of information or functionality; in many cases this means a single column layout.

 5. Always describe links